mihaip/parsley/README.md

-Chrome extension that replaces the old (pre-October 2011) "Note in Reader" experience.
+Chrome extension that recreates the old (pre-October 2011) "Note in Reader" experience.

 Supports two modes: